Hunch

 "Sara walked into the kitchen at 6:00 a.m.
 The coffee was already brewed.
 Her mother's car was gone."

-The master had said: “You are appointed.”
+The master said: "You are appointed."

 Hunch has been the academy's inference-teacher for thirteen years.